mcailleaux/WFRP4-FoundryVTT-wfrp4e-npc-generator/README.md

   - Don't include effect : NPC don't include the passive effect used to generate money/weapons on token creation
   - Effect is default disabled : NPC include the passive effect used to generate money/weapons on token creation, the effect is disabled
   - Effect is default enabled : NPC include the passive effect used to generate money/weapons on token creation, the effect is active
+- Generate career name sub-folder : Check if you want to add to generation path the career group name as a sub-folder
+- Link token with actor : Check if you want the generated NPC linked to his token (Passive generation effects are ignored in this case)
+- Generate with money/weapon : Check if you want to include random money/weapons to the generated NPC (Passive generation effects are ignored in this case)
+- Profile : Choose a species profile to pre-fill the following options :
+  - Folder : The generation folders with '/' separator (ex : 'Generated NPC/Common').
+All folders after the third are ignored
+  - Image : The path for the generated NPC image
+  - Token : The path for the generated NPC token image (random is set to true if a wilcard is present)

 ### From Macro